Looking for something specific? Skip ahead.

 In addition to the list of attendees that's displayed on this page, clicking the Export Attendees button will generate a CSV of event attendees.
 The statistics information will include information about the sources associated with event attendees.

-If you need to update an attendee's status, you can go to the event host's attendee page and change their status.
+If you need to update an attendee's status, you can go to the event host's attendee page and change their status or click the Details button.

 Tracking attendee sources